61: CREEPY AND KOOKY? NOT THIS ADAMS FAMILY!

 Before we boarded the trolley that took us back to the Visitor Center, my photographer snapped one final image of The Old House at Peace field.

 The trolley dropped us off at the Visitor Center and we made it back to the Avenger at roughly 4:45pm.
-We had been in Quincy for over four hours; not only did the time fly by, the visit was worth every minute we spent there.
+We had been in Quincy for over four hours; not only did the time fly by, but the visit was also worth every minute we spent there.
 But we weren’t quite finished with the Adams family yet.
 My photographer punched-in the GPS coordinates and we headed for a small house in Weymouth, Massachusetts that was only ten minutes to the south.

 Vicki had to park the car on the shoulder of Norton Street in Weymouth as we didn’t see a driveway or parking lot near Abigail Adams’ birthplace.
 While his wife stayed in the car, my photographer carried me across the street to a small wooden two-story home that was painted brown with rust-colored trim.
 On November 22, 1744, Abigail Smith was born in the house in front of me and she lived there until she married John Adams on October 25, 1764.
 Their marriage ceremony took place inside that home, which we couldn’t enter as it was open only on Sunday.
 I stood on the window ledge of the home and did my best impersonation of a Peeping Tom, but the curtains prevented me from seeing the interior.
 As I stood there, however, I thought about what an amazing woman Abigail Adams was.
 After all, she was the first woman in American history to be the wife of one President and the mother of another; although she did not live to see John Quincy elected to the White House.